Betty112510210/Introduction_to_AI_Group_5/README.md

  ```

 ### 🧠 Prompt Engineering
 To evaluate the labeling quality of GPT-4o, we designed different prompts for the tasks.
-Both with minimal instructions or context, definitions, and examples embedded to simulate expert human judgment.
+Onw with minimal instructions or context as resoning prompts and the other simple request to test the performance of LLM.

 1. Sentiment Classification Prompt (Label Accuracy:89%)